beamly/fastlydash/README.md

     pip install -r requirements.txt

-And run providing an API key, and optionally the name of an S3 bucket:
+Run providing a Fastly API key, and optionally the name of an S3 bucket:

-    python fastlydash.py <API_KEY> --s3bucket beamly-dashboards
+    python fastlydash.py <FASTLY_API_KEY> --s3bucket beamly-dashboards

 Note that the resulting stored HTML file will be publically readable